Exchange-Based Diffusion in Hb-Graphs: Highlighting Complex Relationships: Mathematical background and Related work

-Reference \cite{bellaachia2013random} defines a random walk to allow the use of weighted hypergraph with weight functions both on hyperedges and on vertices: a vector of weights is built for each vertex making weights of vertices hyperedge-based; a random walk similar to the one above is built that takes into account the weight of the vertices.
-The evaluation is done using a hypergraph built from a public dataset of computer science conference proceedings; each document is seen as a hyperedge that contains keywords; hyperedges are weighted by citation score and vertices of a hyperedge are weighted with a tf-idf score.
-Reference \cite{bellaachia2013random} shows that a random walk on the (double-) weighted hypergraph enables vertex ranking with higher precision than with unweighted vertices random walk.
-The process differs again from our proposal: our process not only enables simultaneous alternative updates of vertices and hb-edges values but also allow the ranking of hb-edges.
-We also introduce a new theoretical framework to achieve this.
+Reference \cite{bellaachia2013random} defines a random walk for weighted hypergraphs using weight functions both for hyperedges and vertices: a vector of weights is built for each vertex making weights of vertices hyperedge-based; a random walk similar to the one above is then built that takes into account the vertex weight.
+The evaluation is performed on a hypergraph built from a public dataset of computer science conference proceedings; each document is seen as a hyperedge that contains keywords; hyperedges are weighted by citation score and vertices of a hyperedge are weighted with a tf-idf score.
+Reference \cite{bellaachia2013random} shows that a random walk on the (double-) weighted hypergraph enables vertex ranking with higher precision than random walks using unweighted vertices.
+This process differs again from our proposal: our process not only enables simultaneous alternative updates of vertices and hb-edges values but also provides hb-edge ranking.
+We also introduce a new theoretical framework to perform our diffusion process.

-Random walks are related to diffusion processes. \cite{lee2011hyper} use random walks in hypergraph to do image matching. \cite{lu2011high} builds higher order random walks in hypergraph and constructs a generalised Laplacian attached to graphs generated by their random walks.
+Random walks relate to diffusion processes.
+Reference \cite{lee2011hyper} uses random walks in hypergraph for image matching.
+Reference \cite{lu2011high} builds higher order random walks in hypergraph and constructs a generalised Laplacian attached to the graphs generated from their random walks.